 LCADC Core Areas

-In order to complete the educational requirements for the LCADC, students in the MA in Addiction Studies must take the following courses:
+In order to complete the educational requirements for the LCADC, students in the MA – Addiction Studies Program and MS – Addiction Studies Concentration must take the following courses:

 PC 540: Introduction to Drug/Alcohol Abuse is a pre-requisite for taking PC 542, PC 544 and PC 546.
 Students must also complete 24 credits before they are eligible to take PC 595 Practicum in which students are required to complete 100 field placement hours in an alcohol and drug treatment facility.

 The coursework outlined above meets the 270 classroom hours of alcohol and drug specific education that is required for the LCADC license.
 It is important to note that the LCADC license requires completion of 3,000 supervised field hours and passing a written national alcohol/drug counselor exam, however those requirements are generally completed after you receive your master’s degree.
 Students are then able to work in the alcohol/drug field in the capacity of an assistant counselor.